slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your margin is my opportunity."
 -- Jeff Bezos*

-> *"An idealist is one who helps the other fellow to make a profit."
--- Henry Ford*

 > *"A business is simply an idea to make other people’s lives better." (...)
 "If you can change people’s lives you have a business."